mrakgr/The-Spiral-Language/readme.md

 inl map f ar = init (length ar) (fun i => f (index ar i))
 ```

 Here is how it is implemented in the core library.
 Its type is `forall 'a 'b. ('a -> 'b) -> array 'a -> array 'b`.
-How would such a function be callable from the bottom up segment assuming we only had the unannotated `f` and the array?
+How would such a function be callable from the bottom-up segment assuming we only had the unannotated `f` and the array?

 First, it is necessary to extract the element from the array itself.
 The `typecase` construct allows matching on a type, but its body can be opened into the term scope.
 The `?` is meant to be seen as pseudo-code in the following examples.